qwaneu/qwaneu.github.io/training/agile-engineering.md

 ### Topics

-eXtreme Programming – values, principles &amp; practices; user stories &amp; specification by example; test driven development &amp; merciless refactoring; agile architecture &amp; incremental design; responsibility drivend design and CRC cards; bringing it all together, in a 3 iteration micro project
+eXtreme Programming – values, principles &amp; practices; user stories &amp; specification by example; test driven development &amp; merciless refactoring; agile architecture &amp; incremental design; responsibility drivend design and CRC cards; bringing it all together, in a 3 iteration micro project.

+ ### Practical information

+* Duration: 3 days (or 2 when skipping the mini project)
+* Training infrastructure (including laptops) will be taken care of
+* Basic programming skills required
+* This training is available as open enrollment and in-house.

+### Register

+Please refer to [Agile Engineering on Springest](https://www.springest.nl/qwan/agile-engineering){:target="_blank"} for dates and registration or [contact us directly](/#contact).